-Equity: To improve access and alleviate demand on existing infrastructure, MEDD will utilize strategic partnerships to identify gaps in service, offer more transportation choices, and encourage closer proximity between housing and public multimodal transit.
+Equity: To improve access and alleviate demand on existing infrastructure, MEDD will facilitate the development of strategic partnerships to identify gaps in service, offer more transportation choices, and encourage closer proximity between housing and public multimodal transit.
 This intentionality aims to increase equity across localities, populations, and income levels.